-Here’s a bountiful selection of vegan Passover seder recipes to help you plan a memorable holiday that celebrates freedom and the arrival of spring.
-You’ll find plant-based menu options from the seder plate and matzo ball soup to simple desserts and every course in between.
+Here’s a bountiful selection of vegan Passover recipes to help you plan a memorable seder table that celebrates freedom and the arrival of spring.
+For this beloved Jewish holiday, you’ll find plant-based menu options, from the seder plate and matzo ball soup to simple desserts, and every course in between.

 The Passover Seder is a religious service as well as a feast, during which which celebrants gather around the table and recount the story of the Exodus as told by the Haggadah (Passover prayer book).
 Sampling many symbolic foods and drinking sweet wine an intrinsic part of this ritual.

 Matzo is perhaps the most important of the symbolic foods, representing the unleavened bread the Jews hastily gathered as they fled Egypt thousands of years ago.
 The holiday embraces the struggle for the attainment of freedom, something that is in the present time, still not a given human right for all.

 During Passover week, many Jews remove hametz — leavened bread and any products made from wheat, as well as other grains and legumes — from their homes.

 Sephardic Jews continue to use some grains, other than those considered hametz, as well as legumes, during the holiday week.
 These foods are in the category of Kitniyot, which you can learn about in more detail here.
 It seems like the rules on kitniyot have been updated!